 If you’re looking for the best bbq in Savannah, look no further!
 I’ve come up with a handful of yummy places to stop while you’re tasting your way through the city.

-Those of you who are familiar with my site know I don’t like to overwhelm newbies with too many choices, so this list only includes a few of my very favorite BBQ spots.
+Those of you who are familiar with the way I share my top restaurants in Savannah on this site know that I don’t like to overwhelm newbies with too many choices.
+For that reason, this list only includes my go-to BBQ spots.

 If this is your first time here, first of all…allow me to extend a warm welcome!

 My name is Erin, and I authored the Savannah First-Timer’s Guide.
 It’s a handy resource full of my best tips for visitors who have never visited the city before.